futdevpro/spoyousy/specifications.md

 ## Startup Flow
 1. Show a branded loading screen while the app initializes.
 2. Run startup tasks (auth check, API init, etc.).
-3. On error, show a global error popup.
+3. On error, show a global error message.
 4. On success, show the main app UI.

 ## Loading Process
-- Uses a global `loading` state in Redux (`appSlice`).
+- Uses a global `loading` signal in PlayerService.
 - Loading is set to `true` at startup and `false` after initialization.
 - The loading screen is shown whenever `loading` is `true`.

 ## Global Error Handling
-- Uses a global `globalError` state in Redux (`appSlice`).
-- Top-level React Error Boundary catches rendering errors and dispatches `setGlobalError`.
+- Uses Angular's built-in error handling mechanisms.
+- Global error interceptor catches HTTP errors.
+- ErrorHandler service for application-wide error handling.
-- Async startup logic uses try/catch and dispatches `setGlobalError` on error.
+- Async startup logic uses try/catch with proper error handling.
-- Errors are shown as popups using `react-toastify`.
+- Errors are shown using Angular's error handling components.

+## Component Architecture
+- Standalone components with their own dependencies
+- Signal-based state management
+- Modern control flow syntax (@if, @for)
+- Interfaces and constants in separate files
+- Proper TypeScript typing

 ## Testing
-- All unit test files use the `.spec.tsx` extension.
+- All unit test files use the `.spec.ts` extension.
 - Tests are run with Jest and Testing Library.

 ## Deployment